As the saying goes, all work and no play make Jack a dull boy. Well, that’s French Labor Law for you!

 Maternity leave in France is governed by the code du travail, which ensures that working mothers are entitled to 16 weeks of paid leave.
 If a mother is expecting multiple babies or has an unplanned pregnancy, she will be entitled to longer maternity leave.

-For fathers, paternity leave is also increasing, with fathers being entitled to up to 28 days’ paid leave.
-In total, for parents of multiple children, maternity and paternity leave can amount to up to 45 weeks of paid leave.
+For fathers, paternity leave is also increasing, with fathers entitled to up to 28 days of paid leave.
+Maternity and paternity leave can amount to up to 45 weeks of paid leave for parents of multiple children.

 It is a significant increase from the previous entitlement of 24 weeks of paid leave and is designed to help families cope with the demands of raising young children.